 Is your understanding of church history relevant to today’s Church?

 Church history and theology:

-You probably know by now that I try to enjoy a walk on a beach once a week ... in places such as, Skerries, Donabate, Portrane, Bray, Bettystown or Kilmuckridge.
+You probably know by now that I try to enjoy a walk on a beach once a week ... until recently, these have been places such as, Skerries, Donabate, Portrane, Bray, Bettystown or Kilmuckridge.